 For most retreats, participants are responsible for coordinating their own transportation to and from the retreat.
 Each retreat has a carpooling website to support ridesharing – and desired rideshare opportunties can be indicated on the application.

 We are gradually including more fee-based van shuttles for some of our retreats.
 To see if a specific retreat offers a shuttle option, please see the specific retreat registration page.
 Please see the specific retreat page for more details.

 Our retreats have set daily schedules.
 Schedules are fairly structured and participants should plan to attend all activities.
 Each day will include periods of sitting and walking meditation, mindful movement, small group activities, workshops, and free time for socializing or resting.
 View a sample daily Retreat Schedule.

 We practice a total of 4-6 hours of silent meditation each day (about 2-3 hours in the morning, and 2-3 hours in the afternoon/evening).
 These blocks of time are split up into 20-30 minute sessions that include a mix of sitting meditation, walking meditation, and other mindful movement activities.
 Mindful movement, such as yoga or qigong, is offered on a daily basis (usually about an hour per day).

-All medications will be collected at the start of the retreat and distributed at their scheduled time by our Health Coordinator.
+All medications are collected at the start of the retreat and distributed at their scheduled time by the retreat Health Coordinator.